 work very rapidly after the candy is cool enough to manipulate.

 Four cups of best granulated sugar (white) to which add 2 cups of boiling water and one-fourth teaspoonful of pure cream of tartar.
 Stir until dissolved, but do not stir while boiling.

 Boil until three drops fall slowly, a thread slowly forming from the third drop.
 Also watch the bubbles break slowly as it boils.
 If it threads directly from the spoon with the first drop, it will revert to sugar.

-If a thermometer is used, it must reach 40º Baumé; i.e., 70% sugar content (about 238°F).
-A little experience without a thermometer will give success.
+However, if a confectioners' thermometer is used, it must reach 40º Baumé; i.e., 70% sugar content (about 238°F).
+That said, a little experience without a thermometer will give success.